dangtienhungdev/crawl-image-tool/README.md

 1. Check the troubleshooting section above
 2. Review the API documentation at `/docs`
 3. Create an issue in the project repository
+4. Check the system architecture documentation in `system.md`